mozilla/learning-networks/clubs/train-the-trainer-guide/content.md

 *  Model failure and troubleshooting.
 Show that it’s okay if a mistake or error happens, and that the best response is to work through a solution, rather than to shut down or skip a step.

 ###Don’t,
-*  *  Stand in front of the room running a lecture-style presentation from your computer.
+*  Stand in front of the room running a lecture-style presentation from your computer.
 *  Let the same individuals control the whole conversation.
 If you see the same people raising their hand be sure to say that you are looking to hear from those who haven’t yet participated.
 *  Force everyone to stay on the same step.
 If others jump ahead they can act as impromptu mentors for others that need help.
-U*  se acronyms, big words, technical terms or language that others won’t understand.
+*  Use acronyms, big words, technical terms or language that others won’t understand.
 If you do, make sure that individuals in the room know what they mean.

 ##Closing